awsdocs/amazon-api-gateway-developer-guide/doc_source/view-cloudwatch-log-events-in-cloudwatch-console.md

-# View API Gateway Log Events in the CloudWatch Console<a name="view-cloudwatch-log-events-in-cloudwatch-console"></a>
+# View API Gateway log events in the CloudWatch console<a name="view-cloudwatch-log-events-in-cloudwatch-console"></a>

 **To view logged API requests and responses using the CloudWatch console**